Hyderabad–Jaipur Meenakshi Express: Rake composition

 but its run with LHB rake from 2 July 2017, now it has one AC 2 tier, nine AC 3 tier, seven sleeper class, two general unreserved coaches and two generator car cum luggage van.

 Loco link

-The train uses to be led by Moula Ali Diesel Shed based Twin WDM3A Locomotive from Hyderabad in both directions.
+The train uses to be led by Lallaguda/Vijayawada Shed based WAP 7 Locomotive from Hyderabad in both directions.
 The train reverses direction at Purna and Ratlam with stoppage of 20 mins in both stations.

 History

 Delhi-Jaipur-Ahmedabad Line was laid in Broad Gauge up till Marwar bypassing Ajmer via Madar.
 But Malwa-Rajputhana Railways did blunder & laid Udaipur-Chanderiya-Gurla as a Metre Gauge.
 Thus by 1873, the British had to convert BG line from Delhi to Marwar as a Metre Gauge with addition of Ajmer station.
 Jaipur – Madar – Ratlam – Indore was fully laid in Broad Gauge via Chittorgarh & Nimach up till Chandrawatiganj.
 Again Malwa-Rajputhana Railways did blunder & laid Ujjain – Chandrawatiganj – Indore in Metre Gauge & further completed the line till Khandwa.
 A parallel Broad Gauge line from Omkareswar to Khandwa was laid by British along with Akola-Purna Broad Gauge line in 1890–1895 AD.
 But Nizam Guaranteed Railways had laid the Ajanta Line from Hyderabad to Manmad in Metre Gauge by 1895 AD.
 Keeping the request of Nizam, the British converted Madar – Chittorgarh – Ratlam – Chandrawatiganj & Akola – Hingoli – Purna Broad Gauge line as a Metre Gauge in 1900 AD.
 Thus the 1349 km long Ajmer – Chittorgarh – Ratlam/Ujjain – Chandrawatiganj – Indore – Mhow – Barwaha – Khandwa – Akola – Purna – Nanded – Kacheguda Meter Gauge Line came into existence.
 The parallel Broad Gauge line from Barwaha to Khandwa was scrapped in 1901 & the Nizam Guaranteed Railways started Meenakshi Express on the metre-gauge track to link the Hyderabad-Godavari Valley Railways and Malwa-Rajputhana Railways.
 The Khandwa–Akola metre gauge was opened in 1963 but even then no direct service was between Ajmer and Hyderabad.
 In 1976 railway minister Shri Kamlapat Tripathi announce amalgamation of 69/70 Ajmer-Khandwa and 581/582 Khandwa-Kacheguda passenger.
 Then Ajmer-Kachiguda passenger was longest 1326 km Metre Gauge Passenger train in the country.
 The train used to run every day to Ajmer via Nizamabad, Nanded, Purna, Akola, Khandwa, Indore MG, Ratlam, Neemuch, Mandsaur and Chittorgarh.
 In October 1977 railway minister Shri Madhu Dandvate started 69/70 bi-weekly Ajmer-kacheguda express later on Shri Madhavrao Scindia increase the frequency 2-5-7 and extended to Jaipur.
 Though the train does not go to Ujjain, it stops at Fatehabad junction which is about 22.80 km each from Ujjain.
 This train was unofficially called Meenaxi express as it was proposed to extend to Madurai where famous MEENAXI temple is there, but it was never done and the train was discontinued in phase manner due to gauge conversion.